misskecupbung/ci-cd-k8s/README.md

 # CI/CD for Amazon EKS using Github Action

 ## Descriptions
-This repo contains two backend applications named rentcar based on Go language and carshop based on Node.js that will automatically deployed to Amazon EKS cluster using CI/CD
+This repo contains two backend applications named **rentcar** using on Go programming language and **carshop** using on Node.js that will automatically deployed to Amazon EKS cluster using CI/CD Github Action.
-Github Action.

 ### rentcar
 This is a simple rest api for rent car service based on Go programming language without relying on external frameworks.
 The folder contains code itself and manifests file on